Documentation

 codex mcp list

 Once configured, Codex will automatically load the Docmailer tools when starting a session.
+OAuth authentication will be handled automatically.

 Other AI Agents

-# SSE endpoint for MCP
+# Legacy SSE endpoint (deprecated)

 https://docmailer.org/mcp/sse?token=YOUR_TOKEN